bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

   for a sample, while the y-axis represents number of MIPs having at least 10 UMIs within that sample.
 By hovering over individual points, you can see which samples have a large number of MIPs that have more than 10 UMIs (indicating that they are well-sampled) and which do not.
-A 'good' dataset will show a few points along the y-axis line near x=10*UMI_count.
+A "good" dataset will show a few points forming a vertical line along the y-axis line near x=10*UMI_count.
   Since we have 121 MIPs, our vertical line should occur at x=1,210).
-In a 'good' dataset, almost all samples would have 10 UMIs for almost all MIPs, and the vast majority of points should form a horizontal line with a y-value near the number of MIPs (121 in our case).
-For the tutorial dataset, MIPs are not performing very well
-  - most samples appear along the vertical line, and the vertical line extends well-past x=1,210, indicating uneven coverage.
+In a "good" dataset, almost all samples would have 10 UMIs for almost all MIPs, and the vast majority of points should form a horizontal line with a y-value near the number of MIPs (121 in our case).
+For the tutorial dataset, MIPs are not performing very well - most samples appear along the vertical line, and the vertical line extends well past x=1,210, indicating uneven coverage.
 Even as UMIs increase well past the theoretical minimum, this is not enough to saturate most MIPs with 10 UMIs.
 The line doesn't become horizontal until x=50,000, indicating that 50,000 UMIs are needed to start having good UMI coverage for nearly all MIPs.
 Hardly any samples approach the y=121 line.
 The best performing samples retrieve 118 MIPs (out of 121), so there is no sample that recovered all 121 MIPs.
 Many of these samples should be redone (either repooled or re-captured).
 - **repool.csv**: This file gives recommendations regarding which samples are "Complete" (if at least 95% of MIPs have at least 10 UMIs), which should be "Repooled" (if the sample is not "Complete" and the number of reads is